j2store/userguide/cart.md

 * ***Allow Quick New User Registration***

     If a customer is not registered before adding the products to the cart and checks out, a quick **new user registration** is possible by enabling this option to **Yes**.
+The customer will also be added to your customer database.

 * ***Allow Guest Checkout***